Universities in Riga - QS Best Student Cities Ranking | Top Universities

 Careers in Riga

-Riga ranks 100th in the world for employer reputation, a reflection of the strong employability of the city’s graduates.
+Riga's rank for employer activity is a reflection of the strong employability of the city’s graduates.
 In recent years, Riga has emerged as a regional financial and commercial hub, providing jobs for graduates living in the city.

 It’s worth bearing in mind that for many jobs in Riga you will need to speak at least a basic level of Latvian.
 If you’re working in the services industry, you may also need an understanding of Russian.